sandhu/emacs.d/README.md

 To install, clone this repo to `~/.emacs.d`, i.e. ensure that the `init.el` contained in this repo ends up at `~/.emacs.d/init.el`.
+Move profiles.clj to `~/.lein/profiles.clj`.
 Upon starting up Emacs for the first time, the third-party packages will be automatically downloaded and installed.

 ## References